 Delino DeShields

-Why the Cardinals signed Delino DeShields in 1996
+Why Delino DeShields signed with the Cardinals in 1996

 As he started preparing for the 1997 season, Cardinals general manager Walt Jocketty was looking for a second baseman who could hit for power or inherit the top spot in the St. Louis lineup.
 On November 20, 1996, he opted for the latter, signing Delino DeShields to a one-year contract with a team option for a second year.